-North of the lighthouse and visitor center, accessible by a dirt access road, is an area Cape Hatteras NS staff refers to as the "Bone Yard."
-The area is used to store surplus equipment, stockpile road materials, and house a 40-yard dumpster.
+North of the lighthouse and visitor center, accessible by a dirt access road (RIP Route #0405), is an area Cape Hatteras NS staff refers to as the "Bone Yard."
+The area is used to store surplus equipment, stockpile road materials, and house a 40 cubic-yard dumpster.

-■ The Off Island Gun Club - This is a private membership organization that has a facility located on a small island off-shore Bodie Island in the Roanoke Sound.
-The club owns a dock and access road on Bodie Island, which is accessible by a wooden entry gate from the south end of the loop portion of Lighthouse Bay Drive (see Figure II).
+• The Off Island Gun Club - This is a private organization that has a facility located on a small island off-shore Bodie Island in the Roanoke Sound.
+The club is accessible from the water only.
+It maintains a dock on NPS land at the end of the gravel access road that runs from the south end of the loop portion of Lighthouse Bay Drive (RIP Route #0202) (RIP Route #0202) to the Sound.
+NPS owns and maintains the road, which has a wooden entry gate at its entrance.
+Figure II shows photographs of these facilities.